Action Book Club

 1. Sign up your club: Members of your Action Book Club can be friends, classmates, family, a local community organization, or even an existing book club.
 Fill out our sign-up form.

-2. Read a book: Select a book for your group to read from the Action Book Club’s list of recommendations, or choose a book of your own that fits the theme.
-Enjoy it.
+2. Read a book: Select a book for your group to read from the Action Book Club’s list of recommendations, or choose a book of your own.
+Read, enjoy, and discuss it.

 What Is Provided